trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/build-container-image.md

 `RUN` command uses the `--no-cache-dir` option with pip to save on file system space.
 The goal is to make the container image size as small as possible for ease of portability.

+`CMD` tells the Docker daemon what command to use to start the container.

 If you want to dive deeper on the topic of writing a Dockerfile, checkout this site: https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/

 ## Building with the Blueprint